kfeyrer/Cookit_Microservice/README.md

 Now use <i>sudo {path to capstan} run -n bridge</i>
 Each service should now get an IP-Address.
 Change to this address in the server.js file and start the server.
 It should now be possible to call the Webservice without problems.

+If the capstan run throws an error, saying that it does not find the bridge-helper at the specific path, copy the bridge-helper there.
+You probably have to install bridge-helper if it is not installed.